gocd/docs.go.cd/content/gocd_on_kubernetes/importing_a_sample_workflow.md

     ![](../../images/gocd-helm-chart/create_new_artifact_store.png)

+    To setup Dockerhub credentials, selected the registry type: ```Others (Dockerhub, GCR, private)```

+    The Docker registry URL for Dockerhub is ```https://index.docker.io/v1```

+    Enter your Dockerhub user credentials.

 3. Setup secrets

-    The GoCD elastic agents need access to credentials to be able to communicate with the Kubernetes API, and with Docker registries.
-We setup these secrets in Kubernetes and make them available to the GoCD agent pod yaml configuration.
+    For deployment pipelines that need access to the Kubernetes API for target deployment Kubernetes clusters, an API token must be provided and made available to deployment scripts.
+Deployment scripts also need other secrets such as Dockerhub credentials.
+We setup these secrets in Kubernetes and make them available to the GoCD agents in the elastic agent's pod yaml configuration.

     __Kubernetes API Tokens__

-    *TODO: Add steps to create this secret*

-    __Dockerhub user name__

-    *TODO: Add steps to create this secret*

-    __Dockerhub organization__
-    *TODO: Add steps to create this secret*
+    To allow a deployment script to be able to communicate with the target Kubernetes cluster, you must create a service account for deployments.
+The API token for this service account can then be stored in a Kubernetes secret.

+    Refer the [Kubernetes RBAC guide](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for instructions on creating service accounts and assigning roles to them.

+    You can create a Kubernetes secret with these credentials as
+    ```
+    $ cat <<EOF >./secrets-for-gocd.yaml
+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: secrets-for-gocd
+    type: Opaque
+    data:
+      K8S_API_TOKEN: <Base64 encoded Kubernetes API token>
+      DOCKERHUB_USERNAME: <Base64 encoded Dockerhub user name>
+      DOCKERHUB_ORG: <Base64 encoded Dockerhub organization>
+    EOF
+    ```
+    Apply the secrets-for-gocd.yaml file to create a secret with these credentials
+    ```
+    $ kubectl apply -f secrets-for-gocd.yaml
+    ```

 4. Configure the elastic profile.